Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Competitive Algorithms

 \section{Competitive Algorithms}

 As previously discussed in remark~\ref{rmf}, we start by solving GPA in the single frame case.
 Then, we solve it in the more general case of multiple frames.
-Before going into the details, we give the following definition. \begin{definition}[$c$-competitive algorithm~\cite{Borodin1998}]\ \\ An online algorithm \textsc{alg} is $c$\textbf{-competitive} if there is a constant $\alpha$ such that for all finite input sequences,
+Before going into the details, we give the following definition. \begin{definition}[$c$-competitive algorithm~\cite{Borodin1998}]\ \\ An online algorithm \textsc{alg} is $c$\textbf{-competitive} if there is a constant $\alpha$ such that for all finite input sequences, $O\leq cA+\alpha$, where $A$ (or $O$) is the value returned by \textsc{alg} (or an optimal algorithm) for a given input. \textsc{alg} is \textbf{strictly} $c$\textbf{-competitive} if it is $c$-competitive and $\alpha\leq0$. \end{definition}